microsoft/playwright/docs/src/test-api/class-testconfig.md

   - `cwd` <[string]> Working directory to run the command in
   - `env` <[Object]<[string], [string]>> Environment variables to set for the command

 Launch a development web server during the tests.
+If your tests require multiple servers (e.g. UI dev server and an HTTP Proxy), you can specifiy an array of configs.

 If the port is specified, the server will wait for it to be available on `127.0.0.1` or `::1`, before running the tests.
 If the url is specified, the server will wait for the URL to return a 2xx status code before running the tests.